EternityForest/EmberOS/README.md

 It still includes basically all headless functionality in MAX.

-If this will be a desktop-like machine, cyberdeck, Kodi box, etc, you probably want the full version.
+If this will be a desktop-like machine, cyberdeck, etc, you probably want the full version.

 Otherwise, you may want Micro, for faster flashing, and to fit on cheaper SD cards.